imimen/TelecomParis---SD-TSIA---data-challenge/README.md

 # TP---SD-TSIA-data-challenge

-This Work was done in pairs as part of TELECOM-PARIS's course SD-TSIA 211, consisting of a Machine Learning Data Challenge.
+This work was done in pairs as part of TELECOM-PARIS's course SD-TSIA 211, consisting of a Machine Learning Data Challenge.

 The assignment is about building a pair-of-images classifier to decide whether two images belong to the same person or not.